marxin/texi2rst-generated/sphinx/cpp/tokenization.rst

 syntax error.
 It does not mean ``0xE + 12``, which is what you might have intended.

-.. index:: string literals

-.. index:: string constants

-.. index:: character constants

-.. index:: header file names
+.. index:: string literals, string constants, character constants, header file names

 .. the @: prevents makeinfo from turning '' into ".